xiecong/Simple-Implementation-of-ML-Algorithms/README.md

 # Simple-Implementation-of-ML-Algorithms
 My simplest implementations of common ML algorithms using only numpy.
-For an easy understanding, most of the codes use toy datasets and within 100 lines of codes.
+For an easy understanding, most of the codes implements only minimal versin of the algorithm and within 100 lines of codes.

 * Logistic Regression
 * Naive Bayes